A monthly electronic newsletter summarizing Minnesota's climate conditions and the resulting impact on water resources.

 State Climatology Office - DNR Division of Ecological and Water Resources, St. Paul

-- The preliminary statewide average temperature for July 2021 was 71.3 degrees or 1.4 degrees above normal.
-This was close to the average temperature for July 2020.
-The difference is that July 2021 was much drier.
-The warmest temperature reported in Minnesota for July 2021 was 102 degrees reported at Granite Falls in southwest Minnesota on July 4 and the coldest temperature of the month was 33 degrees at Babbitt and Embarrass on July 8.
+- The preliminary statewide average temperature for July 2022 was 70.6 degrees or .9 degrees above normal.
+The last time there was a Minnesota statewide July average temperature that was below normal was in 2014.
+The warmest temperature reported in Minnesota for July 2022 was 100 degrees reported at Gaylord in Sibley County in south central Minnesota on July 2 and the coldest temperature of the month was 35 degrees near Brimson in St. Louis County on July 13.